Program Learning Objectives

 The Program Learning Objectives for the Masters program in Clinical and Experimental Therapeutics are available here.

-A minimum of 24 core-curriculum courses (see Course Offerings below) with an additional 12 units from research and dissertation courses are required for graduation, including CXPT 594A and 594B (MS thesis).
+A minimum of 24 core-curriculum courses (see Course Offerings below) with an additional four units from research and dissertation courses are required for graduation, including CXPT 594A and 594B (MS thesis).
 The core curriculum emphasizes preclinical experimental therapeutic drug development (CXPT 609) and Clinical problem solving (CXPT 664).
 Additionally principles of biostatistics or equivalent (e.g. PM 510-L) are required for graduation.

 Research can be initiated at any point in the program.
 Students selecting the non-research master’s track may elect and are encouraged to carry out research in their program.